zzwx/fresh/docs/index.md

     * Ignore wild-carded patterns (`bootstrap-*/**`)
 * Allow individual files to be ignored, because if a file type is monitored, but one particular file of that type shouldn't be (for instance, because it's auto-generated), there was no way to configure that.
 * Allow for `ignore` (now default) in the settings (it just bothered me to use past tense). `ignored` still works for backward-compatibility.
-* Additional `debug` setting to remove unnecessary output.
+* Set `debug` setting `false` to remove unnecessary output.
+* Check for wrong settings names.

-Converting to `yaml` configuration allows for multi-line values (with padding) to be used for options as well as comments after `#`.
+Converting to `yaml` configuration allows for multi-line values (with at least one space padding on every line) to be used for long option values.
+Also, comments are possible after `#` symbol.

 ## Backward Compatibility